Credit card swiping through a credit card reader and getting declined.

 In such cases, the issuer may decline transactions that would otherwise be approved.

-In addition, credit card decline codes can appear due to temporary holds or charges placed on the customer’s card account, which can cause a subsequent transaction to be declined until the hold is lifted.
-It’s also essential to note that financial institutions limit how much credit can be extended to a cardholder, and a transaction may decline if the cardholder’s credit card limit exceeded it’s value—basically, insufficient funds.
+It’s also important to note that financial institutions limit how much credit can be extended to a cardholder.
+A transaction may decline if the cardholder’s credit card limit exceeded its value (insufficient funds).

 Merchants should stay up-to-date with watchdog groups and industry news that may impact their transaction approvals.
-By tracking credit card decline codes, merchants can quickly adapt if their customer base is suddenly seeing transaction declines that were not typical.

 Merchant Override Decline Meaning

 “Merchant Override Decline” is a more nuanced version of an “Issuer Declined MCC”.
 When a merchant or payment processor receives a Merchant Override, it means the payment is declined by the payment network, even if it would otherwise be permitted based on the MCC code.
-Instead of a decline message, it’s marked as a decline somewhere within a card issuer’s system.

 Credit Card Decline Codes and What to Do